Pesticides

 Forests, transport corridors, dikes and dams

-For road, rail and energy corridors, the primary pesticides are herbicides used for the control of vegetation.
+For road, railway and power corridors, the primary pesticides are herbicides used for the control of vegetation.

 Applications in forest areas

-If you spray pesticides in forest areas, ensure that you hold the required certificate or are working under the supervision of an on-site certificate holder:
+If you spray pesticides in forest areas, ensure that you hold the required certificate or are working under the supervision of a certificate holder:

 - “Application in forest areas” (subclass CD7);